-A class in rhythmical materials in social, country, folk, tap and modern dance.
+A class in rhytmical materials in social, country, folk, tap and modern dance.

-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3408 Athletic Officiating Opportunity will be provided for a student to learn and interpret the rules and playing regulations, the mechanics of officiating and the psychological aspects of officiating football and basketball.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3408 Athletic Officiating Opportunity will be be provided for a student to learn and interpret the rules and playing regulations, the mechanics of officiating and the psychological aspects of officiating football and basketball.
 Three hours of lecture per week and/or field experience in officiating.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3409 Sports Activities Injuries, Training and First Aid The recognition and prevention of injuries in Physical Education and sports activities as well as the first aid care for the usual playground injuries are emphasized.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3410 Undergraduate Seminar Directed study in selected areas of Physical Education.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.

+- 3409 Sports Activities Injuries, Training and First Aid

+The recognition and prevention of injuries in Physical Education and sports activities as well as the first aid care for the usual playground injuries are emphasized.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3410 Undergraduate Seminar

+Directed study in selected areas of Physical Education.
 This may be substituted for a deficiency in the required advanced Physical Education course in the Physical Education major.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.
-May be repeated for credit.

-- 3412 Fundamentals and Philosophy of Major Sports Consideration is given to methods and techniques, conditioning, practice schedules, fundamentals and to the philosophy of major sports, Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3413 Growth and Development of the School Child

-The correlation between growth and developmental changes and the chronological ages of the school child with emphasis on gross motor development.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3412 Fundamentals and Philosophy of Major Sports Consideration is given to methods and techniques, conditioning, practice schedules, fundamentals and to the philosophy of major sports.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - Growth and Development of the School Child The correlation between growth and developmental changes and the chronological ages of the school child with emphasis on gross motor development.
 A study of the physiological changes that are characteristic of the various age levels of the school child and their relationship to the child's emotional, social, and mental development.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3414 Sports Activities in the Elementary Schools Consideration is given to methods and techniques, fundamentals of sports activities commonly used in the elementary schools.
 Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3496 Professional Laboratory Experience in the Elementary School A minimum of ten hours a week for one semester of laboratory observation and teaching experience in an elementary school program of health and physical education.
 Prerequisite: Education 3311; twenty-one hours of Health and Physical Education; senior standing; and permission of the department chairman. - 3498 Professional Laboratory Experience in the Secondary School A minimum of ten hours a week for one semester of laboratory observation and teaching experience in the health and physical education program in the secondary school.
 Prerequisite: Twenty-one hours of Health and Physical Education; senior standing; eighteen hours of education including Education 3311 and permission of the department chairman.